-2) African American Culture and Life: In this track, students encounter the theoretical canon and keywords, which shape the contemporary discipline of African American studies.
-Accessing a range of interdisciplinary areas, situated primarily in the United States, students will learn to take a critical posture in examining the patterns and practices that order and transform black subjects and black life.
+In the African American Culture and Life subfield, students encounter the theoretical canon and keywords that shape the contemporary discipline of African American Studies.
+Accessing a range of interdisciplinary areas, situated primarily in the United States, students will learn to take a critical posture in examining the patterns and practices that order and transform Black subjects and Black life.

-3) Race and Public Policy: In this track, students use and interrogate social science methodologies in examining the condition of the American state and American institutions and practices.
+In the Race and Public Policy subfield, students use and interrogate social science methodologies in examining the condition of the American state and American institutions and practices.
 With an analysis of race and ethnicity at the center, students will examine the development of institutions and practices, with the growth and formation of racial and ethnic identities, including changing perceptions, measures, and reproduction of inequality.

 Admission to the Program

-The Program in African American Studies offers students concentrating in another department the opportunity to earn a certificate in African American studies.
-Undergraduate students may apply for formal admission to the certificate program at any time once they have taken and achieved a satisfactory standing in the core course, AAS 201, Introduction to the Study of African American Cultural Practices.
+The Program in African American Studies offers students concentrating in another department the opportunity to earn a certificate in African American Studies.
+Undergraduate students may apply for formal admission to the certificate program at any time once they have taken and achieved a satisfactory standing in any African American Studies (AAS) course.

-AAS 359/ENG 366 African American Literature: Harlem Renaissance to Present
+- AAS 359 African American Literature: Harlem Renaissance to Present